1701 South 24th Avenue

 Trout fishing

-The lower section of the Hanford Reach from the I-182 Bridge upstream to old Hanford townsite powerline is open for Chinook and coho salmon, as well as steelhead (with adipose and right ventral fin clip) through Dec.
-31. See the WDFW website for additional information.
+The Columbia River is open for limited steelhead fishing from The Dalles Dam upstream to the Washington/Oregon border.
+The lower section of the Hanford Reach from the I-182 Bridge upstream to old Hanford townsite powerline is open for steelhead (with adipose and right ventral fin clip).
+Check the Washington Sport Fishing Rules and see the WDFW website for additional information including emergency regulations.

 White sturgeon fishing